YalePrivacyLab/tracker-profiles/trackers/MoPub.md

 [https://www.mopub.com/resources/docs/android-sdk-integration](https://www.mopub.com/resources/docs/android-sdk-integration)

 ## Products and Services
-Mopub describes itself as "The leading monetization platform for mobile app publishers and developers."
-[MoPub, 01](https://www.mopub.com)
+Mopub describes itself as "The leading monetization platform for mobile app publishers and developers"  [MoPub, 01](https://www.mopub.com).

-* They connect publishers with advertisers in a way aimed to "drive the highest price for every ad impression" [MoPub, 01](https://www.mopub.com)
+* They connect publishers with advertisers in a way aimed to "drive the highest price for every ad impression" [MoPub, 01](https://www.mopub.com).
-* They "flexible mediation system allows publishers to target the right inventory with the right network partner, based on each publisher’s unique business goals" [MoPub, 01](https://www.mopub.com)
+* They "flexible mediation system allows publishers to target the right inventory with the right network partner, based on each publisher’s unique business goals" [MoPub, 01](https://www.mopub.com).
-* They offer "ad serving tools, interface, and analytics"
+* They offer "ad serving tools, interface, and analytics".

 For publishers:  [Mopub, 02](https://www.mopub.com/publishers/overview)
 * Offer a "dependable back-end systems powered by Twitter’s world-class data center strength"